“Reading furnishes the mind only with materials of knowledge; it is thinking that makes what we read ours.”—John Locke

 Students explore a variety of writing discourses such as persuasion, cause/effect, compare/contrast, and problem/solution, as well as research-based projects.
 Because of the interconnected nature of listening, speaking, reading, writing, and thinking, students simultaneously strengthen and perfect all of those skills throughout the course.
 Special emphasis, however, is placed upon effective composition, analytical response to literature, collaboration, discussion, and vocabulary development.

-Weekly homework includes spelling, vocabulary, grammar/punctuation, and writing assignments.
-Each week, students will be introduced to a new spelling rule and will complete assignments in their differentiated spelling notebooks.
-In addition, students will read while annotating an assigned novel, short story, poem, or article.
-Students will also be asked to respond to the literature through a variety of methods including thought-provoking questions, story summary charts, essay-writing, group assignments, online discussion boards, journaling, oral reports, and projects.
+Weekly homework includes vocabulary, grammar, reading, and writing assignments.
+Each week, students read while annotating assigned novels, short stories, poems, or articles.
+Students are also asked to respond to the literature through a variety of methods including thought-provoking questions, story summary charts, essay-writing, group assignments, online discussion boards, journaling, oral reports, and projects.

 Who should enroll?